Promise Scholarship

 The Promise Scholarship is designed to help underserved young achievers from Maine overcome financial, academic, social, and cultural barriers, remain in school, and graduate in four years with minimal debt — prepared to make their own contributions to Maine’s social and economic well-being.

-The application for the scholarship will open on January 1st with applications due by March 15th.
+The application for the scholarship will open on December 1st with applications due by March 15th.

-Nominate a student: partnering youth-serving organizations and Maine school counselors may nominate prospective candidates by completing this short nomination form.
+Nominate a student: partnering youth-serving organizations and school counselors may nominate prospective candidates by completing this short nomination form.

 Eligibility